 As they grow older, dogs lose a lot of the moisture in their skin, thus making it itchier.
 Brush him regularly and you’ll stimulate the production of oil and more moisture will be created.
-When washing your beloved Pom dog, use a moisturising conditioner.
+When washing your beloved Pom dog, use a moisturizing conditioner.

-Issues with Older Pomeranian Teeth:
+Issues with Older Pomeranian Teeth

 It is not unusual for problems with an older dog losing teeth.
 Senior Poms often have issues with their teeth including: licking lips, doggy breath, a dislike for chewing and avoiding your hands touching his mouth.
 However, these issues tell you that a visit to the vet is needed.
 He can pull out any loose teeth and give your old Pomeranian dog’s mouth a clean and check up to detect other issues.

-Senior Pomeranian Digestion Problems:
+Senior Pomeranian Digestion Problems

 Diarrhoea and vomiting both cause dehydration and an energy drain in older Pomeranian dogs and this can happen quite fast.
 Liver or kidney troubles may be the cause.
 As he’s older now, you shouldn’t delay in getting him to your vet.

-Immune System Issues:
+Immune System Issues

 Older Pomeranians have a weaker immune system so regular vaccinations are critical.
 If he spends all his time at home, you may not need them all but ask your vet because these decisions can change.